AntoOnline/backup-mysql-dbs-and-files-to-aws-s3-via-bash/README.md

 # Number of archive folders to process.
 Values: 0, and up.
 TOTAL_ARCHIVE_FOLDERS=2

-# Each folder is handled in a recuresive manner.
+# Each folder is handled in a recursive manner.
 # Do not use ~ in the path.
 # Add or remove below to match $TOTAL_ARCHIVE_FOLDERS.
 FOLDER_1_ARCHIVE_PATHS="/home/anthony/Some Folder"